xapax/owasp-checklist/owasp-whhb.md

 ## Test for Session Fixation (OTG-SESS-003)
-* [ ] Check if sessionID is set before user is authenticated If the sessionID is not set to authenticated users you can log in with one user, and then go to login-page again, and log in with another user.
+* [ ] Check if sessionID is set before user is authenticated If the sessionID is not set to authenticated users you can log in with one user, and then go to login-page again, andtv log in with another user.
 If no new session-token is issued it is vulnerable to session fixation.

 ## Test for CSRF (OTG-SESS-005)
 * [ ] If the app uses CSRF-tokens, test the robustness of those.
 Can you just use whatever?